tallen-hashicorp/vault-azure-ad-k8s-example/README.md

 ### Notes
 - HCP Vault is 1.15 🤦‍♂️
-- Getting `No matching federated identity record found for presented assertion issuer 'https://vault.the-tech-tutorial.com:8220/v1/platform-team/identity/oidc/plugins'` error.
-- Getting `No matching federated identity record found for presented assertion audience 'http://127.0.0.1:8200/v1/identity/oidc'.`
+- Getting this error `{"error":"invalid_client","error_description":"AADSTS700212: No matching federated identity record found for presented assertion audience 'https://vault.the-tech-tutorial.com:8200/v1/platform-team/identity/oidc/plugins'.
+Please note that the matching is done using a case-sensitive comparison.
+Please check your federated identity credential Subject, Audience and Issuer against the presented assertion. https://learn.microsoft.com/entra/workload-id/workload-identity-federation Trace ID: 7335979c-725f-4681-a0c8-09c3a057d500 Correlation ID: 0d885d3c-645b-4da0-981d-a1966305a811 Timestamp: 2024-09-13 09:58:40Z","error_codes":[700212],"timestamp":"2024-09-13 09:58:40Z","trace_id":"7335979c-725f-4681-a0c8-09c3a057d500","correlation_id":"0d885d3c-645b-4da0-981d-a1966305a811"}`
-    - This is probably because the server is hosted on `http://127.0.0.1:8200`, but once set up correctly, the audience is now wrong.
-    - Found it and fixed it.
-- Getting `No matching federated identity record found for presented assertion audience 'https://vault.the-tech-tutorial.com:8220/v1/platform-team/identity/oidc/plugins'`.
+- No matching federated identity record found for presented assertion audience 'https://vault.the-tech-tutorial.com:8200/v1/platform-team/identity/oidc/plugins'
-- Deleted Vault and started again.
-- Getting `No matching federated identity record found for presented assertion issuer 'http://10.1.8.46:8200/v1/platform-team/identity/oidc/plugins'`.
-    - No idea why this changed.
-    - `10.1.8.46` is the pod IP.
-- Feeling like my SSH hack will not help us, and this needs to be legitimate.
+    - This looks correct however I feel this is a MSFS cache issue

 ## To Deploy
 For this, we need Vault deployed using HTTPS, and it must be network-reachable by Azure.